 On the other hand, playing Halo apparently consists of rotating the analog stick as quickly as possible while hitting buttons at random, though based on their comments and the sounds, they're playing some game called Halo that isn't part of the Halo franchise.

-On the other end of the scale, in another episode they plan to play Zork.
+On the other end of the scale, in another episode Sheldon plan to play Zork.

 In another episode, Howard and Sheldon are shown to want to play Soul Calibur instead of working on their project of getting more women into the hard sciences.
 Rule of Funny dictates that they both use female characters wearing very little in the way of clothing.